Igneous Cap & Tether in basalt shown from the top, seated on a 28-410 bottle neck

 Get the CNOC version

-The Holly Hiker Bidet seals against the inner lip of the bottle neck using an O-ring.
-The default version ships with a black O-ring sized for Smart Water — slightly too wide to seal on the NOBO's narrower inner diameter.
-The CNOC version ships with a red O-ring that's narrower and seals correctly on the NOBO.
-If you're pairing a Holly Hiker with a NOBO, get the CNOC version.
+The Holey Hiker Bidet seals against the inner lip of the bottle neck using an O-ring.
+The standard version's O-ring is sized for a Smart Water neck, which is slightly too wide to seal reliably on the NOBO's narrower inner diameter.
+Holey Hiker also sells a CNOC-compatible version with an O-ring sized for the narrower 28 mm CNOC neck, and that one seals correctly on the NOBO.
+If you're pairing a Holey Hiker with a NOBO, get the CNOC version.

 SEAL: inside-neck (O-ring) · THREAD: 28-410